BND Hamburger Icon

 Open row

-Choosing a customer relationship management (CRM) system is a complex, multifaceted process.
-One of the most critical aspects of implementing a CRM solution is ensuring your sales team is on board with the product.
+It can be a challenging process when choosing a customer relationship management (CRM) system.
+One of the most critical aspects of implementing a CRM solution that works for your business is ensuring your sales team is on board with the product.
 Without buy-in from your sales team, you could end up investing in a product no one wants to use.

 Plan ahead to avoid this pitfall, and involve your sales team in the decision.
 After all, they will be the ones who rely on the CRM software you use every day.